Ozzy & Drix

 Ozzy & Drix is an American animated television series based on the 2001 film Osmosis Jones.
-It centers on Osmosis "Ozzy" Jones, a cheeky-chappy white blood cell, and Drix, a level-headed cold pill, who battle germs and viruses inside the body of teenager named Hector Cruz.
+It centers on Osmosis "Ozzy" Jones, a cheeky-chappy white blood cell, and Drix, a level-headed cold pill, who battle germs and viruses inside the body of a teenager named Hector Cruz.
 The series is set in a stylized version of the human body, which resembles a city where microorganisms and cells are anthropomorphic.

 Produced by Conundrum Entertainment and Warner Bros.
-Animation, the series aired on Kids' WB for two seasons and 26 episodes from 2002 to 2004.
-It also aired on Cartoon Network from 2003 to 2006.
+Animation, the series aired on Kids' WB for two seasons and 26 episodes from September 14, 2002 to July 5, 2004.
 It is the only animated spin-off spun from a film by Warner Bros.
 Feature Animation.